core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} describes a security protocol based on the exchange of protected CoAP messages.
 OSCORE builds on CBOR Object Signing and Encryption (COSE) {{RFC9052}}{{RFC9053}} and provides end-to-end encryption, integrity, replay protection and binding of response to request between a sender and a recipient, independent of the transport layer also in the presence of intermediaries.
 To this end, a CoAP message is protected by including its payload (if any), certain options, and header fields in a COSE object within the CoAP payload and the CoAP OSCORE option, thereby replacing those message fields with an authenticated and encrypted object.

-This document defines Group OSCORE, a security protocol for Group communication for CoAP {{I-D.ietf-core-groupcomm-bis}}, providing the same end-to-end security properties as OSCORE in the case where CoAP requests have multiple recipients.
-In particular, the described approach defines how OSCORE is used in a group communication setting to provide source authentication for CoAP group requests, sent by a client to multiple servers, and for protection of the corresponding CoAP responses.
+This document defines Group OSCORE, a security protocol for Group communication with CoAP {{I-D.ietf-core-groupcomm-bis}} and CoAP-mappable HTTP requests and responses, providing the same end-to-end security properties as OSCORE in the case where requests have multiple recipients.
+In particular, the described approach defines how OSCORE is used in a group communication setting to provide source authentication for group requests, sent by a client to multiple servers, and for protection of the corresponding responses.
 Group OSCORE also defines a pairwise mode where each member of the group can efficiently derive a symmetric pairwise key with any other member of the group for pairwise protected OSCORE communication.
 Just like OSCORE, Group OSCORE is independent of the transport layer and works wherever CoAP does.

 As with OSCORE, it is possible to combine Group OSCORE with communication security on other layers.
 One example is the use of transport layer security, such as DTLS {{RFC9147}}, between one client and one proxy (and vice versa), or between one proxy and one server (and vice versa).
 This prevents observers from accessing addressing information conveyed in CoAP options that would not be protected by Group OSCORE, but would be protected by DTLS.
 These options include Uri-Host, Uri-Port and Proxy-Uri.
 Note that DTLS does not define how to secure messages sent over IP multicast.
 Group OSCORE is also intended to work with OSCORE capable proxies {{I-D.tiloca-core-oscore-capable-proxies}} thereby enabling, for example, nested OSCORE operations with OSCORE protected communication between CoAP client and proxy, carrying additionally protected Group OSCORE messages protected between CoAP client and servers.